 Each media sample in the MSR that has a corresponding ESR media sample is referred to as an EDRAP sample.

-The first byte position of each EDRAP sample in the MSR shall be the ISAU of a SAP, which enables playback of the media stream in the MSR provided that the corresponding ESR media sample is provided to the media decoder immediately before the EDRAP sample and the subsequent samples in the MSR.
+The first byte position of each EDRAP sample in the MSR shall be the ISAU of a SAP, which enables playback of the media stream in the MSR provided that the corresponding ESR media sample is provided to the media decoder immediately before the EDRAP sample.

 Each EDRAP sample in the MSR shall be the first sample in a Segment or Subsegment (i.e., each EDRAP sample shall start a Segment or Subsegment).

 For each Segment or Subsegment in the MSR that starts with an EDRAP sample, there shall be a Segment in the ESR with the same earliest presentation time as the MSR Segment or Subsegment.
+This Segment in the ESR is referred to as the corresponding ESR Segment of the MSR Segment or Subsegment and vice versa.

 The concatenation of any Segment in the ESR and the corresponding MSR Segment or Subsegment (i.e., the MSR Segment or Subsegment having the same earliest presentation time as the ESR Segment) and all subsequent MSR Segments or Subsegments shall result in a conforming bitstream.